 Early signs: Excessive thirst, dry mouth or skin, fatigue, dizziness, dark yellow urine When it becomes serious: Confusion, irritability, rapid heartbeat, fainting

-What to do: Start hydrating immediately and move to a cool place.
-If symptoms worsen or don’t improve, seek medical help right away.
+What to do: If you experience those signs, WHO recommends you start hydrating immediately, move to a cool place, and seek medical help right away

 Early signs: Headache, nausea, loss of appetite, shortness of breath, trouble sleeping